craftcms/docs/docs/4.x/entries.md

 Entries are the primary container for content you want to display on your web pages.
 Each entry has _Title_, _Author_, a _Post Date_, an _Expiration Date_ (if desired), a _Status_ (enabled or disabled), and—like other [element types](elements.md)—flexible content defined via [custom fields](fields.md).
 Also like other elements, entries can have their own [URLs](#entry-uri-formats), or be fetched from anywhere via [element queries](#querying-entries).

-You can also create drafts of entries that live alongside the current live version of the entry.
+Content authors also get access to a powerful [drafts and revisions](#editing-entries) system, allowing them to stage different versions of content and preview it alongside the current live entry.

 Entries are one of Craft’s built-in [element types](elements.md), and are represented throughout the application as instances of <craft4:craft\elements\Entry>.